 During the next two centuries, several countries battled for control of the important waterway.
-After the final naval conflict of September 11, 1814 and the construction of the Champlain canal in 1823, which connected the Hudson River with the lake, Lake Champlain became a major passageway for iron ore and lumber.
+After the final naval conflict on September 11, 1814 and the construction of the Champlain Canal in 1823, which linked the lake to the Hudson River, Lake Champlain became a major passageway for iron ore and lumber.

 Lights were needed to guide vessels on their way, and private beacons were set up around the lake without much rhyme or reason.

-The new tower consisted of four cast-iron rings stacked to form a twenty-five-foot cylinder that was topped with a sixteen-pane lantern room.
-A white, two-story stucco dwelling, attached to the tower, served as the keeper’s quarters.
-The iron tower is similar to the Monomoy Point Lighthouse and is the oldest surviving cast-iron lighthouse in the United States.
+A new tower was built on the island in 1846, consisting of four cast-iron rings stacked to form a thirty-foot-tall cylinder that was topped with a sixteen-pane lantern room.
+A white, two-story dwelling was subsequently built and attached to the tower by a short passageway.
+The iron tower is similar to Monomoy Point Lighthouse and is the oldest surviving cast-iron lighthouse in the United States.

-A fourth-order Fresnel lens replaced the reflector lamps in 1853.
-Located atop precipitous shale cliffs, the fixed white light had a focal plane of ninety-three feet above the lake and was visible for seventeen miles.
-Juniper Island also had a fog bell, positioned above a wooden shed, which could be automatically rung by a clock mechanism every fifteen seconds when needed.
+A fourth-order Fresnel lens replaced the array of lamps and reflectors in 1856, changing the characteristic of the light from fixed white to fixed white varied every three minutes by a brilliant flash and a short eclipse.
+Located atop precipitous shale cliffs, the light had a focal plane of ninety-five feet above the lake and was visible for fifteen miles.
+Along with the new lens, Juniper Island also received a fog bell that was mounted atop a wooden shed and could be automatically rung by a clock mechanism every fifteen seconds when needed.

-Tragically, the keeper’s dwelling was severely damaged in 1962 by an uncontrolled camper’s fire.
-The iron tower and wooden bell house fortunately survived.
-The scorched dwelling slowly crumbled away over the years until just an outline of the foundation topped in places by a few rows of the reddish bricks remained.
-In late 2001, the current owners of the lighthouse started to reconstruct the dwelling using 17,890 bricks salvaged from the original structure.
-The exterior of the dwelling is now complete, and reconstruction of the passageway linking the dwelling and tower and restoration of the tower itself are still planned.
+Tragically, the keeper’s dwelling was severely damaged in 1962 by an uncontrolled camper’s fire, but the iron tower and wooden bell house fortunately survived.
+The scorched dwelling slowly crumbled away over the years until just an outline of the foundation topped in places by a few rows of its reddish bricks remained.
+Following the death of Fred Fayette in 1974, Juniper Island passed to his twelve children.
+In late 2001, the Fayette family started to reconstruct the dwelling using 17,890 bricks salvaged from the original structure.
+The iron tower was restored and painted by 2013.

-Several lighthouses on Lake Champlain have had lights placed once again in their lantern rooms, starting with the Windmill Point Lighthouse in 2002.
-It is doubtful that the old tower on Juniper Island will be reactivated as only its tip can be seen from the water, due to dense brush and foliage that covers much of the island.
-The modern Coast Guard tower on the island will have to serve mariners for now, but just a few yards away, the oldest light station on Lake Champlain is being reborn.
+Several lighthouses on Lake Champlain have had lights returned to their lantern rooms, starting with Windmill Point Lighthouse in 2002, but it is doubtful that the old tower on Juniper Island will be reactivated as dense brush and foliage makes only the tip of the tower visible from the lake.
+The modern Coast Guard tower on the island will have to serve mariners for now, but just a few yards away, the oldest light station on Lake Champlain has been reborn.